| Type | Company | [sources] | |||

 List of companies involved in international business with or in Iran, including their withdrawal status from Iranian business ties, maintained by United Against Nuclear Iran (UANI).

-United States of America · UANI · non-official source
+United States · UANI · non-official source

 For experts: raw data explorer